 Similarly, if constraints bind between Murray and Tumut, Tumut output will be settled at a lower price than Murray.
 Snowy Hydro has a similar incentive to withhold some Tumut output to prevent the Murray-Tumut interconnector from constraining.
 This behaviour would allow Tumut to import the (higher) Murray RRP.
-Snowy Hydro stated that the Split Snowy Region proposal did not remove incentives for Tumut and Murray to withhold generation, meaning that it would have the effect of reducing competition and driving up contract prices.63
+Snowy Hydro stated that the Split Snowy Region proposal did not remove incentives for Tumut and Murray to withhold generation, meaning that it would have the effect of reducing competition and driving up contract prices.60

-Submissions supportive of this proposal considered that the incentives on Snowy Hydro to maintain headroom in this manner were less detrimental to efficiency than its incentives under the Abolition alternative to engage in disorderly bidding to avoid being constrained-off.
-Submissions considered that minimising the scope for Snowy Hydro generators to take advantage of those intra-regional constraints would increase dispatch efficiency and avoid counter-price flows.64 Some submissions commented that the Commission places too much emphasis on the withholding capacity/maintaining headroom argument and its significance on the degree of competition in NSW.65
+Submissions supportive of this proposal considered that the incentives on Snowy Hydro to maintain headroom in this manner were less detrimental to efficiency than its incentives under the Abolition proposal to engage in disorderly bidding to avoid being constrained-off.
+Submissions considered that minimising the scope for Snowy Hydro generators to take advantage of those intra-regional constraints would increase dispatch efficiency and avoid counter-price flows.61 Some submissions commented that the Commission places too much emphasis on the withholding capacity/maintaining headroom argument and its significance on the degree of competition in NSW.62

-63 Snowy Hydro, joint s.99 Abolition, s.95 Southern Generators' Congestion Pricing, and s.95 Split Snowy Region submission, p.25.
+60 Snowy Hydro, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.25.

-64 Delta Electricity, s.99 Abolition submission, p.1-3; Eraring Energy, joint s.99 Abolition, s.95 Southern Generators' Congestion Pricing, and s.95 Split Snowy Region submission, p.1-2; Macquarie Generation, joint s.99 Abolition, s.95 Southern Generators' Congestion Pricing, and s.95 Split Snowy Region submission, p.3.
+61 Delta Electricity, s.99 Abolition submission, p.1-3; Eraring Energy, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.1-2; Macquarie